Claudio Giráldez

-Claudio Giráldez González (born 24 February 1988) is a Spanish retired footballer who played as a left back, and is the manager of Celta de Vigo B.
+Claudio Giráldez González (born 24 February 1988) is a Spanish professional football coach and former player.
+He is the current manager of La Liga club Celta Vigo.

 Playing career

-Born in O Porriño, Pontevedra, Galicia, Giráldez joined Real Madrid's youth setup in 2001, from hometown side Porriño Industrial FC.
+Born in O Porriño, Pontevedra, Galicia, Giráldez joined Real Madrid's youth setup in 2001, from hometown side Porriño Industrial.
 He made his senior debut with the C-team during the 2006–07 season, in Tercera División.

 In 2007, after one appearance with Real's reserves in Segunda División B, Giráldez moved to cross-town rivals Atlético Madrid and was assigned to the B-team also in the third division.

-Giráldez returned to his home region in 2009, joining fellow third tier side Pontevedra CF. He signed for CD Ourense in the fourth level on 28 July 2011, helping in their promotion to the third division in his first season; he left the latter club in May 2013.
+Giráldez returned to his home region in 2009, joining fellow third tier side Pontevedra.
+He signed for Ourense in the fourth level on 28 July 2011, helping in their promotion to the third division in his first season; he left the latter club in May 2013.

-On 17 June 2013, Giráldez agreed to a deal with Coruxo FC in the third level.
+On 17 June 2013, Giráldez agreed to a deal with Coruxo in the third level.
 After being sparingly used during the campaign, he returned to his first club Porriño in 2014, where he scored a career-best eight goals during the 2015–16 season.

 Giráldez helped Porriño in their promotion to the fourth division in 2018, and retired in the following year, aged 31.

 Managerial career

 In 2015, while still a player, Giráldez was also named manager of Porriño Industrial's Juvenil squad.
-In the following year, he joined RC Celta de Vigo's structure, and was a manager of their Cadete B, Cadete A and Juvenil B squads.
+In the following year, he joined Celta's structure, and was a manager of their Cadete B, Cadete A and Juvenil B squads.

-On 27 June 2019, Giráldez was named in charge of Gran Peña FC, Celta's farm team, and also remained manager of their Juvenil B team.
+On 27 June 2019, Giráldez was named in charge of Gran Peña, Celta's farm team, and also remained manager of their Juvenil B team.
 On 10 August 2021, he was appointed manager of the Juvenil División de Honor squad.

 On 2 July 2022, Giráldez replaced Onésimo Sánchez at the helm of Celta's B-team; the club officially announced his new role ten days later.
+In his first season in charge of the B's, he led them to the play-offs, losing in the semi-finals to eventual winners Eldense.

+On 12 March 2024, Giráldez was named manager of Celta's first team, replacing Rafael Benítez.
+His first professional match in charge occurred five days later, as his side won 2–1 at Sevilla.